 Pennsylvania argued that Congress did not have authority to overrule a state court.
 Congress, meanwhile, needed Pennsylvania’s support for the Revolutionary War.
 It was reluctant to press the point.

-Olmsted pursued his prize for decades and finally, in 1809, the U.S. Supreme Court ruled in Olmsted’s favor, in a landmark ruling the established the supremacy of federal courts.
-The win was somewhat of a pyrrhic victory.
-By the time Olmsted received payment, the value of the Active was adjudged to be just $27,000 in total.
+Olmsted pursued his prize for decades.
+Finally, in 1809, the U.S. Supreme Court ruled in Olmsted’s favor.
+The landmark ruling established the supremacy of federal courts.
+The win, though, was somewhat of a pyrrhic victory.
+By the time Olmsted received payment, he was 84 and the value of the Active was adjudged to be just $27,000 in total.
 Deducting his legal fees, Olmsted made little for the capture of the Active.